CueSync/cuesync.github.io/site/content/_index.md

 <div class="row mb-5">
     <h2 class="text-center">See CueSync in action!</h3>
     <label class="h5 text-center">
-        Hit play and watch the transcript come to life, elegantly highlighting each phrase as it's spoken.
+        Hit play and watch the transcript come to life, elegantly highlighting each phrase (Cue) as it's spoken.
-        Click on any phrase to instantly jump to that exact moment in the media.</label>
+        Click on any Cue to jump to that moment in the media.</label>
     <label class="h4 my-4">Video</label>
     <div class="col-md-6">
         <div class="ratio ratio-16x9" style="max-width:600px;">